 Select Undo my last restoration (in Windows XP) or Undo System Restore.
 Then click Next.

-In Windows XP, ignore any warnings about disks that had System Restore turned off.
+In Windows XP, ignore all warnings about disks that had System Restore turned off.

 Click Next or Finish to start undoing.